baran-parsai/Avatar2/README.md

 Build somewhere with a microphone

+There now exist three launch files to make running this easier

+avatar_microphone.launch.py should be run on the machine with the microphone.
+It will generate an amazing amount of junk output avatar_audio.launch.py does all of the audio work avatar_llm.launch.py runs the avatar

+By default the avatar does nothing.
+The file llm.py can be set to run a very simple avatar.
+Expect this to get better quickly.
+However, its a start.

+If you would prefer to run things at a somewhat lower level, you can access the various parts.

 ros2 run avatar2 sound_capture  --ros-args -p non_speaking_duration:=1.0 -p pause_threshold:=1.0

 will capture audio utterances from the default microphone and publish them as message.
 The two parameters above